arovge/orbit-sim/README.md

 A simple orbit simulator

-This is inspired by the gold standard of orbit simulation programs, an orbit simulator created by the notorious unicorn dev "Nettcod": https://github.com/Nettcod/Orbit-Sim
+This is inspired by the gold standard of orbit simulation programs: Orbit-sim, an orbit simulator created by the notorious 100x unicorn dev "Nettcod": https://github.com/Nettcod/Orbit-Sim